digital-porous-media/dpm_docs/docs/upload_data.md

 If members of your team need to help manage the project or view the data while it's still private:

-1. Ensure your collaborators are registered users on the DRP.
+1. Ensure your collaborators are registered users on the DPM.
 2. Within your project's management interface, find the option to add collaborators.
-3. Add them using their registered DRP/TACC username or email.
+3. Add them using their registered DPM/TACC username or email.
 Collaborators can then edit the project and upload data.

 **Step 3: Upload Your Data Files**